za840314/HTML-Universal-Speed-Controller/README.md

 5. The **Settings** page lets you save custom speed presets and set a site to speed up automatically every time you visit it.

-## What was fixed

-Compared with the original project, these builds fix:

-- The speed code is now injected in a way a website's security policy (CSP) can't block, so it works on far more sites.
-- An infinite loop in the `Date.now` override, which crashed the script, is gone.
-- Changing the speed now re-times timers that already exist, without the old double-speed glitches.
-- The popup no longer collapses into a thin vertical strip.
-- A Chrome (Manifest V3) build was added, so it runs on modern Chrome.

 ## Repository layout

 | Folder     | What it is                         |